nettybrook/AB_HW_Week3_v1/README.md

 - [x] Panning from the edge should reveal the menu.
   - [x] If the menu is being revealed when the user lifts their finger, it should continue revealing.
-  - [ ] If the menu is being hidden when the user lifts their finger, it should continue hiding.
+  - [x] If the menu is being hidden when the user lifts their finger, it should continue hiding.
 - [x] Tapping on compose should animate to reveal the compose view.
 - [ ] Tapping the segmented control in the title should swipe views in from the left or right.
 - [ ] Shake to undo.

 #### The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] List anything else that you can get done to improve the app functionality!
+- When you get the the MENU after panning - you can navigate to the Reschedule or Lists View Controller and you can dismiss the view form there.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1. Screen Edge gesture
+1. Screen Edge gesture - I might still have questions because it seemed that the View is 20 points larger and left and right - I figured that out by looking at it x position.
+2. Shake gesture - is anyone has done it.

 ### Video Walkthrough